mepps-md/tor/docs/source/belowthresholdprocurements.rst

 Creating a tender
 -----------------

-Creating a tender, CA determines key fields of the yet-to-be announced procurement, uploads tender documentation, with  the requirements to the procurement object indicated, EO, expected procurement price, and other information related to the tender should be set out, as well as that which determines winner selection criteria:
+Creating a tender, CA determines key fields of the yet-to-be announced procurement, uploads tender documentation, with  the requirements to the procurement object indicated, EO, expected procurement price, and other information related to the tender, as well as that which determines winner selection criteria:

 * Price

-Peculiarities of a multi-lot tender
+Features of a multi-lot tender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PE can split the procurement into several lots preserving the first three CPV digits.
 Creating a procurement, the first lot is created automatically.
 Provided PE has not created any new lots, the procurement is then regarded as a single lot one.